 If you’re going through a divorce, you’re understandably under financial and emotional stress, and probably wondering what your best options might be.

-Take the example of a local Sacramento couple, George and Diane.
+Selling property before divorce settlement, take the example of a local Sacramento couple, George and Diane.
 George and Diane were in the final stages of finalizing their divorce and had agreed to joint custody of their two young boys.
 While Diane had already moved out, everyone agreed that it would be best if George remained in the house to maintain consistency for the children.

 Unfortunately, both George and Diane quickly realized the financial difficulties of juggling two households while having to pay additional divorce expenses like lawyers, moving costs, down payments and child support.
 They faced the harsh reality that they needed to sell their house — and quickly.

 But, is selling your house during a divorce a good idea?
 It can be.
-Chances are, your divorce agreement will simplify your community property distribution by requesting that you sell your house and divide the proceeds according to the agreement.
+Chances are, your divorce agreement will simplify your community property distribution by requesting that you sell your house and divide the proceeds according to the agreement

 Selling your house during a divorce can be a hard choice to make, but it can also give you the opportunity for a fresh start.
 Selling your house for cash to real estate investors instead of putting money (that you often don’t have) into repairs or “curb appeal” improvements like landscaping or a fresh coat of paint can often be the simplest, quickest, and best financial decision.
 After all, Sacramento’s home buying market is expected to grow, but not rapidly.
 Your home could stay on the market for a long time, especially if repairs are needed.

 Responding to financial stress during a divorce